Barbara Bodichon

-Barbara Leigh Smith Bodichon (born Barbara Leigh Smith; 8 April 1827 – 11 June 1891) was an English educationalist and artist, and a leading mid-19th-century feminist and women's rights activist.
-She published her influential Brief Summary of the Laws of England concerning Women in 1854 and the English Woman's Journal in 1858.
+Barbara Leigh Smith Bodichon (born Barbara Leigh Smith; 8 April 1827 – 11 June 1891) was an English educationalist and artist, a philanthropist and her greatest skill was as a facilitator.
+She was a leading mid-19th-century feminist and women's rights activist.
+She published her influential A Brief Summary of the Laws of England Concerning Women in 1854 and the English Woman's Journal in 1858.
 Bodichon co-founded Girton College, Cambridge (1869).
 Her brother was the Arctic explorer Benjamin Leigh Smith.